 The warranty is for 12 months subject to contract.

-In the United Kingdom servicing can be carried out either by a GDC service engineer or a GAS SAFE REGISTER engineer.
-Outside of the United Kingdom servicing can be carried out either by a CORGI or GAS SAFE REGISTER engineer.
-You must register your fire with by calling our telephone registration line on 08444 810 214.
+In the United Kingdom servicing can be carried out either by a GDC service operative or a GAS SAFE REGISTER operative.
+You must register your fire by calling our telephone registration line on 08444 810 214.